QubitProducts/dataflow_launcher/README.md

 ### How to run it? ###
 `python3 -m dataflowlauncher.launcher`

 Make sure you have `flow.conf` in the current directory.
-In addition, the script assumes that the current directory is the git root or one of its subdirectories.
+In addition, the script assumes that the current directory resides inside a git repository.

 ## PEX Distribution